 Hemp Phytoremediation for Clean Land and Air

-Hemp phytoremediation could help sweep the planet clean of some of the devastating pollution that has become an unfortunate reality.
+Hemp phytoremediation could help rid the planet of some of the devastating pollution that has become an unfortunate reality.
 The benefits of hemp phytoremediation can offer polluted land and air a clean break they both desperately need.

 Hemp and Clean Soil

-A 2003 study discovered that hemp has the ability to soak up soil contaminants such as nickel, cadmium and chromium and that the absorption of such heavy metals did little to alter the plant’s physical form and external structure.
+A study from 2003 discovered that hemp has the ability to soak up soil contaminants such as nickel, cadmium and chromium and that the absorption of such heavy metals did little to alter the plant’s physical form and external structure.

-While most people don’t give it much thought, land contamination is a serious problem.
-The EPA says land contamination can be caused by a number of different factors, including “intended, accidental or naturally occurring activities and events such as manufacturing, mineral extraction, abandonment of mines, national defense activities, waste disposal, accidental spills, illegal dumping, leaking underground storage tanks, hurricanes, floods, pesticide use and fertilizer application.”
+Although many people don’t give it much thought, land contamination is a serious problem.
+The EPA says land contamination can be caused by a number of different factors, such as “intended, accidental or naturally occurring activities and events such as manufacturing, mineral extraction, abandonment of mines, national defense activities, waste disposal, accidental spills, illegal dumping, leaking underground storage tanks, hurricanes, floods, pesticide use and fertilizer application.”

-While some contaminated sites pose little threat to human health, other sites are of more concern.
+Although some contaminated sites pose little threat to human health, other sites are more dangerous.
 When they’re not properly managed, humans and animals may be exposed to potentially dangerous chemicals that could lead to chronic or acute health concerns.

 Could hemp phytoremediation be the answer to clean up thousands of acres of contaminated land?
 It just might.